 "Tropikana Twister?
 Orange juice?"
-Lucas pondered as he took the bottle off Viola's hands, relishing the short but sweet moment their hands came into contact.
+Lucas pondered as he took the bottle off Viola's hands, relishing the short but sweet moment their fingers came into contact.

 "Okay, I think I've been stalling long enough.
 I guess I should get going for real now."
-Viola turned away and prepared to move one of the curtains surrounding them aside so she can head for the exit
+Viola turned away and prepared to move one of the curtains surrounding them aside so that she could head for the exit.

-That last remark made Lucas clasp his hands together in anxiety.
+Lucas clasped his hands together in anxiety.
 Indeed, he wasn't going to enjoy what he was going to do next.

 Viola slid the curtain back and began to make her way out of the nurse's office.
 As she walked away, Lucas came to the realization that this was his last chance.
 He wanted to say something to her earlier, but his hesitation due to its content led Viola to think their conversation was already over.
-What he wanted to say would definitely feel out of place if he said it the next time he and Viola would speak, so this was both his first and last chance.
+What he wanted to say would definitely feel out of place if he were to say it the next time he and Viola spoke, so this was both his first and last chance.